 The two most memorable sights in the White Mountains would have to be Mt.
 Washington and the Omni Mount Washington Hotel.
-Its grand scale and remarkable setting graced by the view of the Presidentials is astonishing.
-This 1902 resort has a 900-foot veranda and stately public rooms and glimmers with an early-20th-century ambience.
-It would take a full week to exhaust the recreational activities here: in winter try out the tubing, ice-skating, a great cross-country facility, a terrific downhill skiing complex, and dogsled and sleigh rides; in summer, you can enjoy horseback riding, carriage rides, fly-fishing, golf, and mountain biking.
-The Cave provides gin in a coffee cup and nightly entertainment in a former 1930s speakeasy.
-Kids will love the arcade, sweet shop, and playground, as well as a club with themed day and evening programs.
-The hotel also has a 25,000-square-foot spa and a renovated 18-hole Donald Ross golf course designed in 1915.
+Its grand scale and remarkable setting graced by the view of the Presidential Range are astonishing.
+This 1902 resort with a 900-foot veranda and stately public rooms glimmers with an early-20th-century ambience.
+It would take a full week to exhaust the recreational activities here: in winter, go tubing or ice-skating, check out the great cross-country facility or the terrific downhill skiing complex, and sign up for dogsled or sleigh rides; in summer, you can enjoy horseback riding, carriage rides, fly-fishing, golf, and mountain biking.
+The Cave serves gin in coffee cups and nightly entertainment in a former 1930s speakeasy.
+Kids will love the arcade, sweets shop, and playground, as well as a club with themed day and evening programs.
+The hotel also has a 25,000-square-foot spa and a renovated 18-hole Donald Ross golf course that opened in 1915.
 Rooms have high ceilings and are furnished in a manner befitting the history and grandeur of this luxurious resort.
 The bathrooms are glorious, with white porcelain sinks and tubs.